Reporting and monitoring – DQ7-10

 • doctoral study where the 4 equivalent full-time student (EFTS) threshold for SoF 01 has been surpassed.

-This is regardless of whether some of the provision will be unfunded.
+This applies even if some of the provision will be unfunded.

-Is provision leading to award of a qualification eligible to access DQ7-10 and above funding?
-Enrolments must be reported in the SDR using only ...
-Can domestic learners access StudyLink Student Loans and Allowances?
+Is provision leading to award of a qualification eligible to access DQ7-10 funding?
+Report in the SDR using Can domestic learners access StudyLink student loans and allowances?

 Yes